senid231/virtualization-server/README.md

 This application provides a REST API that communicates with the libvirt daemon to create, modify, and delete virtual machines.

+It assumes that you have libvirt installed and configured along the lines of [this](https://brooks.sh/2017/12/22/configuring-kvm-on-clear-linux/) blog post.

 ## API Documentation

 ### Virtual Machines